AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 ### 3. Adjust API Calls

-Review and update your API calls to match the new method signatures and parameters in v4.
-Here are sample changes:
+Review and update your API calls to match the new method signatures and parameters in V4.

-V3:

-Need input here @Davide

-Expected sample code.

-V4:

-Need input here @Davide

-Expected sample code.

 ### 4. Handle deprecated parameters

 Identify and replace any deprecated features in your codebase.
-Refer to the v4 documentation for alternatives and updated methods.
+Refer to the V4 documentation for alternatives and updated methods.

-v3:

-`AdobeExpressEmbed.oldMethod();`

-v4:

-`AdobeExpressEmbed.newMethod();`

 ### 5. Test your implementation